 This document provides examples of knowledge translation products that use different formats to express key messages.
 It provides information about and examples of creative knowledge translation products primarily related to addiction and mental health.
 The examples provided in this document demonstrate that complex information can be distilled into essential parts, which can be adapted to fit various physical and technological formats.
 It is hoped that this document will increase awareness of creative approaches to knowledge translation and be a useful resource.

 This document includes information about mobile applications (apps) related to addiction and mental health.
 It provides a directory of electronic resources for different mobile platforms that deal with mental health and addiction-related issues.
 The information in this report was gathered and collated from various organizational websites and other information sources in the public domain.
 The information represents a brief cross-section of new or recently updated applications related to addiction and mental health available for the healthcare professionals and researchers.

 Mobile Applications for Researchers

 This document includes select examples of potentially useful mobile applications (apps) for researchers, grouped by possible use.

 As the use of social media becomes more widespread, researchers may want to consider using social media as part of their knowledge translation plan.
 This document outlines the pros and cons of the use of social media for research knowledge translation.

 Knowledge Translation: A Synopsis of the Literature

-This review on Knowledge Translation covers various KT definitions, terminology, models, processes, and the barriers to and enablers of KT.
+This review on knowledge translation covers various knowledge translation definitions, terminology, models, processes, and the barriers to and enablers of knowledge translation.
 It also lists key literature reviews and resources in the area.